seborama/fuego/README.md

 A Stream of EntryInt.

-It contains all of the methods Stream exposes and additional methods that pertain to an `EntryInt` stream such as aggregate functions (`Sum()`, `Average()`, etc).
+It contains all of the methods `Stream` exposes and additional methods that pertain to an `EntryInt` stream such as aggregate functions (`Sum()`, `Average()`, etc).

+Note that 'nil' channels are prohibited.

+**NOTE:**
 The current implementation is based on `Stream` and an intermediary channel that converts incoming `EntryInt` elements to `Entry`.
 This approach offers programming conciseness but the use of an intermediary channel likely decreases performance.
+This also means that type checking is weak on methods "borrowed" from `Stream` that expect `Entry` (instead of `EntryInt`).

+#### Stream methods

+All methods that pertain to `Stream` are available to `IntStream`.

 #### Max